 There are many thoughts rolling around in my head about this and how I would approach it if it was my child or a client.

-- First, check your state’s regs.
-Some states define this, many do not.
+- First, check your state’s regs. (at bottom of post) Some states define this, many do not.
 That might be all the data you need.
 Also read your school district transportation policy.
 This is not defined by IDEA, so you will have to find other places where it is defined, if possible.

 - Identify/list/define why this long bus ride is detrimental to your child’s well being or affecting their ability to access their education.
 Reasons might include dangerous situations due to Type 1 Diabetes or epilepsy.
 Or the ride is so long that your child is hungry when they arrive at school or require medication.

 - Request an IEP/504 meeting with all your reasons in a parent letter of concern.
 Keep in mind that is an issue that may not require you to convene the entire team.
 It may be appropriate in your letter to state that you only need the Director of Transportation, LEA, nurse, behaviorist and so on, and that you only need to discuss transportation.

-- Transportation, if provided by the school, is absolutely a part of the education process and covered by an IEP.
+- Transportation is an IEP Related Service.
 There’s no “well, that’s the bus, not school.”
 It is school.
 As far as IDEA, the bus is considered a “related service” and therefore part of the IEP.
 If your bus driver needs training, it’s quite appropriate to put it in the IEP.